xplosionmind/old.tommi.space/_notes/public/Website development.md

 - customize 404 page
 - Creative Commons (or, in general, a license) for every image of the site (one for every image or one specified) **FOOTER CC LICENSE**
 - tags description and link to stuff
+- Check the OpenStreetMap API and figure out a way to implement [[Around the world|Places]] in a map interface, integrating it with [[Timeline development|Timeline]] ✅ 2021.04.13
 - checkbox styling
 - CSS cleanup
 - CSV databases (check [this post](https://jekyllrb.com/tutorials/csv-to-table/))